Officer involved in killing of California rapper was part of prior fatal shooting

 Employees called police at about 10:30 p.m. when they saw him slumped behind the wheel of the car with the engine running, Vallejo police said in a statement last week.

 Police said McCoy woke up as they were trying to box his car in so he wouldn't suddenly move, and that he failed to listen to their commands.
-It's unclear how many bullets were dispensed within the four seconds that shots were fired, but another attorney for the family said she counted about 25 bullet wounds to McCoy's body, including to his face, throat and chest.
+It's unclear how many bullets were fired within the four seconds of shooting, but another attorney for the family said she counted about 25 bullet wounds to McCoy's body, including to his face, throat and chest.

 Vallejo police declined to comment further Thursday and the police union did not immediately respond to a request for comment.
 Police bodycam footage and other documents have not been made public.